StefMa/StefMa.github.io/content/projects.md

 {{% title4 "OpenSource@ioki" %}}

-As part of my employment at [ioki](/work), I have published, maintained, and contributed to various open source projects.
+As part of my employment at [ioki](/work), I have created, maintained, and contributed to various open source projects.

+{{% subtitle5 "summaraizer" %}}

+Summarizes comments from a variety of sources, such as GitHub issues, Reddit threads, and more using AI models from different providers, such as Ollama, Mistral, OpenAI, and more.

+{{% subtitle5 "summaraizer-action" %}}

+A GitHub Action that summarize GitHub issue (or pull request) comments.

 {{% subtitle5 "TextRef" %}}